eltrompetero/coniii/README.md

 If the Boost extension refuses to compile, you may need to explicitly specify the path to your dynamic libraries.
 For example, I have installed my Boost libraries on `/usr/local/lib/boost_1_72_0/stage/lib`, so in `setup.py` I edit the `DEFAULT_LIBRARY_DR` variable to include this path on line 42.
+Alternatively, you can modify the environment path variables LIBRARY_PATH and LD_LIBRARY_PATH.
 For a few more hints, see DEVREADME or open an issue!

 #### Setting up analytic solution for systems *N > 9*
 If you would like to use the `Enumerate` solver for system sizes greater than 9 spins, you